What Is Labor Day and Why Do We Celebrate It?

 Memorial Day and Labor Day are summer’s bookend weekends.
 Memorial Day is the unofficial start of summer, and Labor Day, its unofficial end.
 The purpose of these holidays is completely different, however.

-Memorial Day is a time of remembrance and gratitude for the men and women of the armed forces who have fought for our country and our freedom since we became a nation, although some states still refuse to celebrate it.
+Memorial Day is a time of remembrance and gratitude for the men and women of the armed forces who have fought and died for our country and our freedom since we became a nation, although some states still refuse to celebrate it.
 What is Labor Day?
-It’s a time of acknowledgment of America’s workforce, the people who built this country and sustain its growth.
+It’s a time of acknowledgment of America’s workforce, the people who made this country what it is and sustain its growth.
 Read on for surprising Labor Day facts you never knew.